 To get into the habit of talking slower, try opening your mouth and stretching your jaws before taking the customer’s call.

 4. “Fake it till you make it”

 What we say with our bodies is often more important than what leaves our mouths, and there are ways you can “fake” gestures to emphasize your message.
 During her TED talk, Psychologist Amy Cuddy proposes that body language can affect the way we think and act.

 Even when your customers can’t see you at the other end of the line, act as if your customer is really in front of you.

 While you may not always be feeling passionate about your message, you have to be genuine.
 Smile, assume a proper posture, and use body gestures like using your hands while explaining yourself.
 It won’t be long before you start to notice your voice taking on the same expressive nature as your body.

 5. Mean it

-According to Farnsworth, effective speaking is like a couple fighting.
-When in an argument, they don’t mix up their words and clearly get their points to come across without hesitation.
+According to vocal coach Matt Farnsworth, effective speaking is like a couple fighting.
+When in an argument, they don’t mix up their words, and clearly get their points across without hesitation.

 It’s easier to speak up when we really know what we are talking about.
 Don’t overthink or elaborate your thoughts to sound fancy.
-The best way is to say what you mean and mean what you say.
+The best way is to say what you mean and mean what you say, simple as that.

-If you are looking for a team of customer service agents to help you with providing your customers the best support, then you can contact us now by using this this form.
+If you are looking for a team of confident customer service agents to help you in providing your customers the best support, then you can contact us by using this this form.

 © Photo Courtesy: s_l / Dollarphotoclub.com